conmeehan/conmeehan.github.io/UNIXtutorial.md

 ```console
 cd ..
 ```
-If you type ls you can see your home directory is listed here.  \
+If you type ls you can see your home directory is listed here.<br>
 You can use pwd to confirm you've moved and are now in a new working directory.
-You can move back to your home directory by typing cd with no arguments.  \
+You can move back to your home directory by typing cd with no arguments.<br>
 This is a handy trick if you are lost in the filesystem and want to get home!
 ```console
 cd